jacobgil/jacobgil.github.io/_posts/2020-02-21-overview-of-activelearning.md

 Thanks for reading.
 We went over active learning methods for Deep Learning.

-These methods are really creative, so it was a joy to write.
+These methods are really creative, and it was a joy to write.

 We were focusing on images, but these methods can be used for other domains like text.